-Visit my shop to buy Woolf Art Print! [line] [dropcap]T[/dropcap]his design has a nice place in my heart.
+This design has a nice place in my heart.
 Sometimes I doubt if what I do is really art.
 I read a comment recently, on a video I watched on youtube.
 Someone said that when an artist takes a photo and alters it, it is stealing and not real art.
-I have question… what is art?
+I have a question… what is art?
 I bet every single person I ask that question to will have a different answer.

 It doesn’t matter the medium or the tools to create art.
 Art is pure emotion expressed visually or mentally.
 If you take a photo, and explore more color with multiple blends, shapes and emotions, then you arrive at a different location.
 Different then what the starting photo appeared to be.
 You experienced a moment in time that made you become more daring and adventurous.
 No one has created that piece of art you made.
 It’s a perspective that hasn’t been seen before.
 There are hundreds of portraits of celebrities throughout the world.
 Made with different mediums such as watercolor, pastels, acrylic, pencil, and many more.
 An artist can trace a photo with a pencil and develop more color with paint.
 Or… an artist can take that photo and digitally develop it in a program.
 The source of inspiration is still the same.
 Both artists arrive at different place compared to where they were at the beginning.
 Both artists felt inspired to create something different from one photo.

-The only way I see using a photo is wrong is when there are copyright right issues but the same principal applies when a drawing a photo of a celebrity that doesn’t wish for their work to be shown in that manner.
-You can’t make a profit on any piece of art you create for any celebrity.
+The only way I see using a photo is wrong is when there are copyright right issues but the same principle applies when drawing a photo of a celebrity that doesn’t wish for their work to be shown in that manner.
+You can’t make a profit on any piece of art you create for any celebrity unless you have constent from the celebrity.
 There are copyright right issues regardless of the medium you express your art.
-What if I used my own photo, is there a copyright issue?
+What if I used a photo of me, is there a copyright issue?
 No… Is it stealing?
 No… I take a picture of a traditional sketch I made and go nuts with it on Paintshop.
 I took the photo and it’s my copyright.
 I think what I do is consider art.
-How is that no different then a trace drawing and adding more color with paint?
+How is that no different than a trace drawing and adding more color with paint?
 Instead of using my hands to create the outline, I am using a photo.
 Since it’s my photo there are no copyright issues.
 So doesn’t that apply to a photo that is on a free domain, that has no copyright issues?
 Is it not art that I drew an outline of a photo and created something completely different from the original.
 Many artists do this!
 They use the photo as an outline and then add their own spin with their medium of choice.
 Is it not art because I used that photo and made something drastically different in Paintshop?
-I am on the same ground as someone who is tracing a photo, or using a photo as inspiration, or in any other means.
+I am on the same ground as someone who is tracing a photo or using a photo as inspiration, or in any other means.

-If you’re within copyright laws and create a piece of art that took you time to create then considered it’s art.
-Medium is an expression, not a definition on what is art.
+If you’re within copyright laws and create a piece of art that took you time to create then it’s art.
+Medium is an expression, not a definition of what is art.
 Dechamp bought the urinal and was in his right to call it art when altering it.

 Well.. this is all my opinion.
 You can say I’m wrong and what I do is not art but if you take any photo that has no copyright and create something new from it, it’s not stealing.
 That means, I would be stealing from myself whenever I take a photo of a drawing I made and use Paintshop to create a completely different look.
 If you are within copyright guidelines, you are fine to take a journey with a photo.
 If not… regardless of medium, you are going to get in trouble.